W-A-I-L-A-W-8/redesign/_projects/2020-09-06-designing-a-better-developer-experience.md

 A integral part of this system that would allow for rapid prototyping and the one of the core elements of this project, the white labelling of the product.

 #### The result
-Assuring design consistency and reducing frustration was a high priority for the developement team and the goals of the business.
-An evolving design system has helped to relieve unnecessary stress so the product team can build and engineer with greater confidence in their outputs.
+Ensuring design consistency and reducing frustration was high priority for the engineering team and the goals of the business.
+An evolving design system has helped to relieve duplication and enabled the product team to build faster with greater confidence in their outputs.